-In In re Kivler, supra, 193 N.J. at 342-43, the Court observed that respondent's failure to react to inquiries from disciplinary authorities, his refusal to comply with a restitution order of the Court, and his failure to appear on the Court's order to show cause "demonstrated a significant lack of regard for the disciplinary process in general and for [the] Court in particular."
+In In re Kivler, supra, 193 N.J. at 342-43, the Court observed that respondent's failure to react to inquiries from disciplinary authorities, his refusal comply with to а restitution order of the Court, and his failure to appear on the Court's order to show cause "demonstrated a significant lack of regard for the disciplinary process in general and for [the] Court in particular."
 Thus, the Court concluded, respondent's misconduct called for "a significant increase in the sanction" that ordinarily would have been imposed for his misconduct.
-Id. at 343.
-Accordingly, he was suspended for three years, which is the maximum fixed term of suspension provided by the Court Rules.
-R. 1:20-15A(a)(3).1
+Id.
+Accordingly, he was suspended for three years, which is at 343. the maximum fixed term of suspension provided by the Court Rules.
+R. 1:20-15A(a)(3).